KULeuven-Diepenbeek/osc-course/content/exercises/c-debugging-testing.md

 draft: false
 ---

-**Download the start project here**: [cpp-testing.cpp](/exercises/cpp-testing.cpp).
+**Download the start project files here**: [cpp-testing.cpp](/exercises/cpp-testing.cpp), [cpp-testing-main.cpp](/exercises/cpp-testing-main.cpp).
 Remember that in order to run this as a Google Test Suite, you need to compile it using `g++` and bootstrap GTest in a separate `.cpp` file where the `main()` function resides.
 Go back to the lab notes if you're not sure how to pull this off.

 The following code is given: